wez/halfdeck/README.md

 Each jumper consists of three rectangles.
 The middle of the three needs to be bridged to *either* the left or the right pad using either excess solder or a short section snipped off of one of the diode legs.
-Controlling excess solder can be difficult, so I would suggest using a diode leg trimmed to size.
+Controlling excess solder can be difficult, so I would suggest using a diode leg trimmed to size if you're not confident, or you don't have a solder sucker on hand to undo.

 * `JP1` must be bridged to `3V3`
 * `JP2` must be bridged to `GND`